Mayte Garcia: Relationships

+Garcia dated choreographer Wade Robson from 2000 until 2001.

 Garcia dated drummer Tommy Lee from heavy metal band Mötley Crüe for two years.
 In 2002, Lee proposed to Garcia before a performance in Fort Wayne, Indiana.
 They ended their engagement in 2003.

+In August 2022 she met pianist Niels Lan Doky, and after a year of dating, they plan to marry in October 2025.